ECCC-MSC/msc-animet/deploy/README.md

 # abandon gh-pages branch and checkout back to main branch
 git checkout -f main
+# or back to your x.y tagged branch
+git checkout -f x.y

 # delete the local gh-pages branch and leave no trace
 git branch -D gh-pages